 As online gaming continues to be the norm, drawing in millions upon millions of players with each major blockbuster release, one of the nuggets of wisdom that is becoming more and more commonplace is that in order to succeed, one of the most vital tools of the trade is a quality headset.
 If you can hear your enemy more clearly, you can react and prepare yourself much like you would be able to in a real conflict.
 The gaming populace is always looking for the highest performance, the best deal, and the most features, and with the Roccat Kave XTD 5.1 Surround Sound Gaming Headset becoming available in North America, they have another quality option to choose from.
+If you want to upgrade your headset a bit, you’ll want to read our Logitech G930 wireless gaming 7.1 Dolby surround headset review too.
 If you need another option, consider reading our Turtle Beach Elite review too.
+If you prefer a headset partnered specifically with Xbox, read our Microsoft Xbox stereo headset review too.
+Before you make your final choice, you might want to also read our Astro A30 review.

 As a surround sound headset, the Kave XTD 5.1 works like competitors at the top of its class, but one major issue I had with the set is its functionality when listening to stereo media such as music.
 While it does include 5.1 surround sound, the Kave uses a “vibration unit” to output the sound coming from the .1 of the surround.
 While this works great in its native environment, despite the fader for it being labeled as “sub,” the unit does not function as a subwoofer, so there’s no bass boosting when listening to music or older-format games and movies.
 Not a huge issue, but one that I definitely noticed immediately and went looking for the reasons why.